 Zero Ohm Resistor:

 We have also commonly observed in many circuits a special resistor having only single black color band.
 That resistor is called “Zero-Ohm Resistor”.
 This is typically used to connected wire or to short traces on the PCBs.
-This usually serves as a “jumper” on PCB.
+This usually serves as a “jumper” on custom PCB.

 Common Rules to Remember: